-The Head Office of the ITTF shall be in a place appointed by resolution of the AGM or EGM, proposed by the Executive Committee or, in emergency, of the Board.
+The Head Office of the ITTF shall be proposed by the Executive Committee and shall be in a place appointed by resolution of the AGM or EGM, or, in emergency, of the Board.

 To ensure an Extraordinary General Meeting of the ITTF can decide the location of the future Home of Table Tennis / ITTF Head Office.